jasonzeng124/jasonzeng124.github.io/_posts/2025-11-25-its-been-a-while.md

 during the break i travelled to california, that was nice, played some tractor.

 all the while I didn't do much CP, didn't virtual anything, and trolled USACO december...

-Ok, I have to confess, I also did a research project on using U-Net CNNs to convert MRIs to synthetic CT scans, with a prof at Yale.
-Anyway, said prof left Yale, so now I can't finish the project, and I can't reach her to get a recommendation letter or anything. sad. and I spent a ton of time on that, too. very sad. maybe I'll write more about this later, idk.
-Also was going to present to scifair but that was same day as USACO.

 ---